jtroo/rust-spa-auth/README.md

 # Rust SPA + Auth

-This project contains a Warp webserver that serves a Vue 2.X single page application and has authentication and JWT-based authorization.
+This project contains a Warp webserver that serves a single page application and has authentication + JWT-based authorization.

-It was written as a learning exercise and can hopefully be a useful example for Rust application that needs authentication + authorization.
+It was written as a learning exercise and can hopefully be a useful example for a Rust application that needs authentication + authorization.

+I am not a great frontend dev, so do not take the structure of the client side code as something to emulate.
+The file `client/src/api/index.js` is the most noteworthy file with regards to using the APIs.

+# Dependencies

+- A recent version of Rust (MSRV unknown)
+- A recent version of node/npm (minimum unknown)

 # Example API Usage

+You can check the API functionality without your browser using cURL.

+See an example sequence below.

 ``` sh